period9149/my-accordion-navigation/README.md

  - Use the genericons library provided by BootCDN
  - Perform style conversion by using pseudo-classes（hover） and pseudo-elements（before & after）
- - With the @media query, define different styles for different media types.
+ - With the @media query, define different styles for different media types

 Thanks for watching !